tfausak/purescript-batteries/README.md

 import qualified Batteries.Array as Array
 ```

 That's it!
-If you know of a library that should be included, please open a pull
+If you know of a package that should be included, please open a pull
 request.
 And if Batteries doesn't export something that you need from one of
-the included libraries, please open an issue.
+the included packages, please open an issue.

-Batteries includes the following libraries:
+Batteries includes the following packages:

 - [purescript-aff](https://github.com/slamdata/purescript-aff)
 - [purescript-arrays](https://github.com/purescript/purescript-arrays)